 For many reasons, Israel has been a prime location for incredible archeological sites, including dwellings of other hominids, "biblical" sites, findings from the Hellenistic and Roman conquests, and all the way to Ottoman times.
-Here we'll post some of the most exciting new discoveries.
+Here we'll post some of the most exciting new discoveries, in reverse historical order, from the closest to our time to the farthest.

 * IAA means Israeli Antiques Authority